TechGrounds-Cloud8/cloud8-yismailmo/Security/Security01/SEC01.md

 #### Open Wireshark in Windows/MacOS Machine.
 Analyse what happens when you open an internet browser.
 (Tip: you will find that Zoom is constantly sending packets over the network.
 You can either turn off Zoom for a minute, or look for the packets sent by the browser between the packets sent by Zoom.)

-Still cannot download wireshark, but i did the exercise together with Sanjai by sharing the screen and following the steps (also on NTW03).

 #### Challenges:

-Still need to download wireshark on own computer and make a screenshot of the browser activities.
+Took a lot time  to download wireshark on own computer.

 ### sources